rubenarslan/codebook/cran-comments.md

     It causes an error during checking, probably because it indirectly includes an htmlwidget.
 It works fine in non-example use (tests, vignettes, interactively).
 Therefore, I wrapped the example in dontrun.
-* slightly changed the docs to be clearer
+* slightly changed the docs to be clearer and use markdown to link functions

 In the first resubmission I